Pylons/pylons/pylons/docs/en/models.rst

 Pylons provides a :data:`model` package to put your database code in but does not offer a database engine or API.
 Instead there are several third-party APIs to choose from.

-The recommend and most common approach used in Pylons applications is to use SQLAlchemy with the declarative configuration style and develop with a relational database (Postgres, MySQL, etc).
+The recommended and most commonly-adopted approach used in Pylons applications is to use SQLAlchemy with the declarative configuration style and develop with a relational database (Postgres, MySQL, etc).

 **This is the documented and recommended approach for creating a Pylons project with a SQL database**.